 What is coaching?

-It is excellent option for cyclists -
+Coaching is an excellent option for a cyclist who -